jfilby/Productivia/docs/test-scripts/1-gym-routine/test-script.md

 4. Suggest a free weights routine for my schedule.

-5. Note that I want to do deadlift and squat on Monday, bench and arms on Thursday.
+5. Note that I want to do squat and bench on Monday, deadlift and pullups on Thursday, under the Free weights task.

 6. Tell me about the Go to gym task in full.